-The CUK MSI comes with one of the best graphics cards in the market that can produce stunning 4K visuals.
+The CUK MSI comes with one of the best graphics cards on the market that can produce stunning 4K visuals.
 You have the option of upgrading this as well.

 Usually, with a rig of this size, everyone will assume that cooling is its weak point.
 However, this rig can stay pretty cool thanks to the Silent Stormcooling design.
-Having said that, for the price we pay it might be better to include a full liquid cooled design.
+Having said that, for the price it might be better to include a full liquid cooler in the model.
 This PC can handle games like Witcher 3, Doom and tomb raider very well.

 The SSD could have a bit quicker read/write speed we thought, considering how cheap they are becoming.
-This amount of storage is a rarity among PCs, which are even 3 times more expensive.
+This amount of storage is a rarity among PCs, which are even three times more expensive.

-A cool feature that many gamers find appealing is to do with the aesthetics.
+A neat feature that many gamers find appealing is to do with the aesthetics.
 You can customize the lights on the front of the tower using the inbuilt Nahimic app.

 The audio thanks to the Nahimic surround sound are quite something as well.
 The sounds are so crisp and precise you will know exactly who is lurking in which part of the map.
 Who says it’s not possible to have eyes in the back of your head!
 Overall, a pretty solid gaming PC which can provide you a couple of fps shy of the best the market has to offer.